 … jobs in computing and mathematics are projected to grow by 20 percent.

 Significantly, STEM degree holders have a higher income even in non-STEM careers.
-The reason: Students trained in STEM subjects think critically, develop creative solutions, solve problems rather than look to others for solutions, and create logical processes that can be duplicated in all parts of their life.
+Experts like Dr Kamau Bobb may say that students trained in STEM subjects think critically, develop creative solutions, solve problems rather than look to others for solutions, and create logical processes that can be duplicated in all parts of their life.
 STEM-trained students understand how to look at the forest and find the particular tree.

 Sadly, K-12 education standards and curricula do not prepare students for STEM challenges.
 For some reason I don’t understand, too many educators shy away from hard facts and lean toward reflection and reaction.
 Common Core addresses that with their focus on college and career ready, but the huge pushback against these Standards (justified or not, depending upon which side you’re on–we won’t get into those here) may derail their approach.
 For reasons that can be closely aligned with a lack of the STEM-related skills, American students consistently score less year-to-year and less than other nations on measures of science and math.
 Many immigrants with strong math and science skills are warmly accepted to not just the US, but many other western nations.